TritonDataCenter/rfd/rfd/0080/README.md

 ## Goal state

 Goal state is obtained by reading the Mariposa Project service API.
-Changes to goal state will be detected by the Convergence service via Changefeed (assuming the service API can leverage Changefeed for publishing changes), and by polling the Mariposa service API.
-Although propagation of changes via Changefeed will be faster, polling remains important because by it's nature, Changefeed is not 100% reliable.
+The Convergence service will be notified of goal state changes directly by the Project service, and the Convergence service will in turn update itself by re-reading the Project service.

 ## Actual state

 The Convergence service will maintain data structures that represent the actual state.
 VMAPI Changefeed events will be monitored for changed in the VMs that the Convergence API is responsible for.
-Just as with goal state, the VM API will also be polled to protect against missed Changefeed events.
+Just as with goal state, the VMAPI and CNAPI will also be polled to protect against missed Changefeed events.
 The Convergence service will ignore events for VMs it did not create.

 ## State convergence